-Cryoport now supports the three largest integrators in the world, FedEx, DHL and UPS, with its advanced cryogenic logistics solutions for the life sciences industry and for logistics support.
+Cryoport supports the three largest integrators in the world, FedEx, DHL and UPS, with its advanced cryogenic logistics solutions for the life sciences industry and for logistics support.
+These three integrators collectively, have more than 87% of the express logistics aircraft in service and who, respectively, have been expanding other parts of their temperature-controlled offerings for the life sciences industry.
 To support each integrator's marketing efforts, we operate with each independently and confidentially in support of each company's respective strategy.